 Some complain that AntennaWeb.org is too conservative in its predictions of what stations you can receive, which the site itself admits to.
 However, that's a means of avoiding disappointment because many factors can negatively impact TV reception beyond what these sites can account for.
 If AntennaWeb.org says you can receive a certain channel with an antenna of a certain power, the odds are excellent that will be correct.
 Any additional channels you receive may be a welcome bonus.

 In addition to considering available signals, determine the directions they come from, which is information also provided by AntennaWeb.org, TVFool.com and similar sites.
 In most places, most signals will come from the same general direction, but there could be signals from other directions that are receivable and desirable.
-In some locales, the best signals might come from a completely unexpected direction, such as transmitters in towns or cities that are farther away, due to nearby topography.
-That's important, because some antennas are highly directional while others receive equally or acceptably well in multiple directions.
+In some locales, the best signals might come from a completely unexpected direction, such as transmitters in towns or cities that are farther away but that come in clearer due to nearby topography.
+That's important, because some antennas are highly directional while others receive signals equally or acceptably well in multiple directions.

 The CEA has developed a color-rating system that identifies outdoor television antennas by type and receiving strength.
 Antenna types range from small, multidirectional models coded yellow that are suitable for use in high-signal-strength areas to large, directional TV antennas coded violet that may be your only hope if you want to pull in a distant or weak signal.
 Reports by address generated at AntennaWeb.org include that color code information.

 Choosing an outdoor television antenna is relatively easy: Match up the reception prediction with the color code rating of an antenna, and a good chunk of the work is done.
 You also need to make sure the antenna is a good performer for the channels available in your area, especially if some broadcasters have elected to remain on VHF.